OWASP/CheatSheetSeries/cheatsheets/SAML_Security_Cheat_Sheet.md

 # Validate Protocol Processing Rules

 This is another common area for security gaps simply because of the vast number of steps to assert.

-Processing a SAML response is an expensive operation but all steps must be validated.
+Processing a SAML response is an expensive operation but all steps must be validated:

 - Validate AuthnRequest processing rules.
 Refer to [SAML Core](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf) (3.4.1.4) for all AuthnRequest processing rules.
 This step will help counter the following attacks:
     - Man-in-the-middle (6.4.2)